torarvid/docs-and-comments-thing/01-docs-3-why.md

 ### Why do we document how our systems work?

 * 👎 It takes time
-* 👎 It's not clear what you're getting
+* 👎 It's not obvious that it will be appreciated
 * 👎 It's (usually) boring
 * 👍 It makes it possible for others to understand how things work
 * 👍 It decouples code authors from new starters